Are you following these 6 golden rules for the perfect living room design?

 “Many homes have alcoves on either side of a fireplace or chimney breast.
 These are brilliant places for bookcases or fitted shelving units, including those with doors that effortlessly hide any clutter you don’t want to see.
 A modular shelving unit is a brilliant option, too.
 Not only will it provide you with ample space to store your belongings, but you’ll be able to display ornaments, books, and decorative items stylishly."

-It is important that you plan for these additional needs well in advance as it will probably have a big effect on things such as how many electrical sockets you require, your lighting scheme, the kind of storage you incorporate — even placement of radiators and the fireplace.
+It's common nowadays with family members working from home and open plan living to find more than relaxation taking place in the living room, and so as well as choosing the right furniture and storage, it's also important that you plan for these additional needs well in advance as it will probably have a big effect on things such as how many electrical sockets you require, your lighting scheme and even if you can consider living room fireplace ideas.

 Once you know exactly what is going to be happening in your living room you can approach its design in a more considered way that means you won't have clutter building up in the corners, cables snaking all over the floor or too little space for your chosen sofas and side tables.